-The use of glass cups, held by suction, to massage the body can be added into almost any Massage, Acupuncture, Physiotherapy, Osteopathy or bodywork session.
-The action on the nervous system is sedating, and patients will often experience a deep state of relaxation and almost no soreness after treatment.
+Chinese Cupping can be added to almost any treatment and often works well with Massage, Acupuncture, Physiotherapy, Osteopathy or bodywork session.
+The action of Cupping therapy on the nervous system is highly relaxing.
+The patient will often experience a deep state of relaxation and no soreness after treatment.

 Stationary cupping is used in TCM to clear stagnation of blood; to facilitate the release of pathogenic factors; and to dispel internal heat.
 Cups are placed on the skin and left for five to 15 minutes.
 Four to six cups may also be applied and then removed cyclically in a technique called flash cupping.
 Both methods are commonly used for treating lung congestion and for removing heat from the body.
 The stimulation on the back, over the lungs, activates the ciliary escalator of the lungs and facilitates expectoration of congested material.
 The other action is to bring heat from the lungs to the surface of the skin to be eliminated.
 Stationary cupping sometimes results in rings and circles on the back as toxins and blood move to the surface.